 - Obey posted speed limits: Previously-posted speed limits are frequently reduced in construction zones.
 Drivers must follow the posted speed limits at all times; it doesn’t matter if construction crews aren’t working.
 Remember, speeding tickets cost twice as much in construction zones.

 - Pay attention: Don’t get distracted in construction zones.
-Stay off your phone, don’t touch the radio or iPod, and put your sandwich and soda down.
+Stay off your phone, don’t touch the radio, and put your sandwich and soda down.
 Watch out for workers, construction equipment, and fellow drivers who may be in the roadway.

 - Be patient: Construction crews are fixing the roads for the benefit of all of us.
 Remember, most construction projects are posted online before construction begins, so check it out before you leave home.
 Instead of getting caught up in traffic, find an alternate route or leave earlier so you won’t be late.